afiola/P2PBazaar/Design Doc.md

 `dc`            | n/a                           | n/a                       | `None`                                    | `{"dcFlag" : True}`
 `search`        | `returnpath: someReturnPath`  | n/a                       | `None`                                    | `{"isSearchRequest": True, "origSearchReq" : (entire dictionary representing parsed search request)`

-Any other message will result in `None` being returned.

 `passOnSearchRequest(searchRequest)`: Checks a SearchRequest’s ID first against searchRequestsSentList to see if this node has already passed on this request.
 If not, waits for the connectionLock to unlock, then checks the request against SearchRequestsReceivedDict, adds its own ID to the search request’s path list, and fires it to any connected nodes that it did not receive the request from.
-Returns nothing.

-`passOnPathedRequest(request)`: Passes a request with a path down the chain.

 ###Tracker: